Return to index page

 Tin

 The name Cassiterite comes from the Greek word for tin, in the Bronze Age Britain was known as the 'Cassiterides' or 'tin islands'.
-In Cornwall there were copper deposits but these lodes formerd near vertical seams, whilst mining these they found tin and as the copper ran out they switched to tin mining.
-Up to about 1860 Cornwall was the worlds largest producer of tin (in Victorian times about a third of all the tin used in Europe was produced in Devon and the Taymar valley), but by the 1960's only two Cornish mines remained; South Crofty at Cambourne and Geevor at St Just (near St.Ives), the ore from both was shipped to the Williams Harvey works at Bootle in Lancashire (who traded as 'Mellanear') for smelting.
+Up to about 1860 Cornwall was the worlds largest producer of tin (in Victorian times about a third of all the tin used in Europe was produced in Devon and the Taymar valley), but by the 1960's only two mines remained; South Crofty at Cambourne and Geevor at St Just (near St.Ives), the ore from both was shipped to Bootle in Lancashire for smelting.
 These two mines produced only about a thousand tons of tin a year and we imported a further twenty five thousand tons a year to support the tin-plate industry in South Wales.
 The last Cornish tin mine at Geevor ceased operating in 1990 and is now a heritage museum.
-The deep Cornish mines were early adopters of steam power to pump water out of the workings.

 Tin can be rolled into very thin sheets and although metal foil is nowadays mainly aluminium it is still commonly called tin foil.
 Tin is too expensive to be used in pure form for food wrapping and up to the 1960's tin and lead either as an alloy or in the form of lead sheet with tin foil pressed to each side was used.